ja11sop/cuppa/README.md

   --thirdparty=DIR            Thirdparty directory
   --build-root=BUILD_ROOT     The root directory for build output.
 If not
-                                specified then .build is used --test-runner=TEST_RUNNER   The test runner to use for executing tests.
+                                specified then .build is used --runner=RUNNER             The test runner to use for executing tests.
 The default is the process test runner

   --cov                       Build an instrumented binary